armourcraft/Ender-2-Upgrades/README.md

 | Part Cooling Fan | 1 | will need to tap the hotend cover for M2 | [Amazon](https://www.amazon.com/dp/B0C2VSJTYQ) |
 | Hotend Silicone Sock | 1 | optional: helps with keeping things clean | [Amazon](https://www.amazon.com/Printer-Hotend-Silicone-Heater-Creality/dp/B09VKZJKQ2) |

-## Contributers
-If you would like to contribute to the development of this project, please let me know.
-I'm no professional engineer, so I could use all the help I can get.

 ## License & Copyright
 The above information is provided under GNU GPLv3.
 More information can be found in the License file.\